poovamraj/PinEditTextField/README.md

         app:highlightEnabled="true" // highlighting can be enabled or disabled (applicable to all types of Pin Fields) app:lineThickness="5dp" // line thickness can be provided (applicable to all types of Pin Fields)
-        app:isCustomBackground="true" // to be set to true when background is set (applicable to all types of Pin Fields) app:isCursorEnabled="true" // to be set to true if cursor is needed (applicable to only Square and Line Pin Fields)
+        app:isCustomBackground="true" // to be set to true when background is set (applicable to all types of Pin Fields) app:highlightSingleFieldMode="true" // Only the active field is highlighted (applicable to all types of Pin Fields) app:isCursorEnabled="true" // to be set to true if cursor is needed (applicable to only Square and Line Pin Fields)
-        app:highlightSingleFieldMode="true" // Only the active field is highlighted (use app:fillerColor for Circle Pin Field) android:background="@color/colorPrimary"
+        android:background="@color/colorPrimary"
         android:id="@+id/lineField"/>